Kami-Rotschild/SpaTZ/README.md

 # SpaTZ
-Mobile headphone controller software

-This is the firmware for the mobile headphones broadcast bag.
+Mobile headphones firmware

-Its main purpose is to check for component integrity, voice activation and battery protection.
+Its main purpose is to check for
+- component integrity
+- voice activation
+- battery protection

+This is achieved by different sensors and techniques, which log its results on an SD-Card.
+One of its safety measures, where the device deactivates automatically, is when the SD-Card is removed.

+All measures together provide an excellent listening experience, even at a train station!